 4. Prove the business value of improving customer experience

 With only 14% of companies measuring the ROI of Customer Experience, it is no wonder that the whole philosophy is being questioned.
 Research shows that NPS is proven to be positively correlated with revenue growth.
 Happy customers spend more, churn less, and require less service effort.
-The challenge is, however, assigning an exact amount to the specific improvements.
-Our Analytics models take the NPS to business value link one step further.
+The challenge however is assigning an exact amount to the specific improvements.
+Our analytics models take the NPS to business value link one step further.
 We look at CX Improvement Action ROIs by calculating the expected CX uplift from specific improvement initiatives.
-The analyses are done on both customer as well as on store or overall level.
-Customer executives are now able to prove with data how their initiatives increase lifetime customer value and size of contract, while reducing cost to serve.
+The analysis is done on both customer as well as on store or overall level.
+Customer executives are now able to utilise data to prove how their initiatives increase lifetime customer value and size of the contract, while reducing cost to serve.

-Advanced machine learning and text analytics algorithms can serve as a powerful tool to be more precise in your customer-level initiatives, move quickly by prioritizing improvements with the highest impact and evaluate the real financial value your CX programs bring to the table.
-Be the bringer of change in your organization who transforms CX from a trendy initiative to a key factor that drives business growth.
+Advanced machine learning and text analytics algorithms can serve as a powerful tool to help drive customer-level initiatives, enabling you to prioritise improvements with the highest potential and evaluate the real financial value your CX programmes offer.
+By doing so you can help transform your CX offer into an initiative that drives business growth.

 Start predicting what’s next!
 Join our exclusive workshop!

-Are you seeking to unlock more opportunities from your Voice of Customer Programs that will have a direct impact on the business results?
+Are you looking to unlock more opportunities from your Voice of Customer Programmes that will have a direct impact on the business results?
 Register for our exclusive workshop, part of the Customer Experience Management In Telecoms, Europe, by the CX Network.
-Join us for a 2-hour session where we co-create solutions tailored to the specifics of each participant’s organization.
+Join us for a two-hour session where we co-create solutions tailored to the specifics of each participant’s organisation.